Irreligion in India: World Values Survey (2006)

-WIN-Gallup Global Index of Religion and Atheism
+WIN-Gallup Global Index of Religion and Atheism (2005 and 2012)

 According to the 2005 Global Index of Religion and Atheism report from WIN-Gallup, 87% of Indians were religious and 4% called themselves atheists.
 According to the 2012 report by the same organisation, 81% of Indians were religious, 13% were non-religious, 3% were convinced atheists and 3% were unsure or did not respond.

 Worldviews and Opinions of Scientists in India (2007)

-In 2007, a survey was conducted by the Institute for the Study of Secularism in Society and culture of the Trinity College with the help of Center for Inquiry (India) called Worldviews and Opinions of Scientists in India.
-1100 scientists surveyed from 130 institutes.
+In 2007, a survey was conducted by the Institute for the Study of Secularism in Society and culture of the Trinity College with the help of Center for Inquiry (India) called 'Worldviews and Opinions of Scientists in India'.
+1100 scientists were surveyed from 130 institutes.
 Most of them identified themselves as secular (59%) or somewhat secular (16%) but refused to be labelled irreligious.
 83% defined secularism, as it appears in the Indian constitutions, as the separation of state and religion.
 But, 93% also defined it as tolerance of other religious philosophies.
 20% equated secularism to atheism.
 Only 11% called themselves completely not spiritual.
 However, 8% reportedly said they would refuse to do stem cell research based on religious or moral convictions.
-Y. S. Rajan commented on this saying that most Indians don't feel there is a conflict between science and religion.
+Y. S. Rajan commented on this saying that most Indians do not feel there is a conflict between science and religion.
 Other the hand, Innaiah Narisetti, chairman of Centre for Inquiry (India) and Pushpa Bhargava, the former director of the Centre for Cellular and Molecular Biology, pointed out the lack of scientific temper among Indian scientists.